webplatform/docs/tutorials/inheritance_and_cascade/index.md

   <li><a href="/about/">About Us</a></li>
 </ul></syntaxhighlight>

-To display this list of links as a horizontal menu, you could use the following CSS:
+To display this list of links as a horizontal menu, you could use the following CSS rules:

 <syntaxhighlight lang="css">#nav {
   background: blue;